tomravalde/thesis/viva-comments.md

 - Ch 7, incorporate difficulty and impossibility into concluding remarks
 - Abstract, incorporate difficulty and impossibility into concluding remarks

-# Case study background and context

-- Weather and climate

-# Tat background

-- Known in the literature
-- But otherwise arbitary

 # Case study wider context

 - Political structures (state directed)